mapprotocol/atlas/cmd/marker/README.md

 marker genesis --buildpath path/to/protocol/build
 ```

 Where `buildpath` is the path to truffle compile output folder.
-By default it will use `CELO_MONOREPO` environment variable as `$CELO_MONOREPO/packages/protocol/build/contracts`.
+By default it will use `MAP_CONTRACTS` environment variable as `$MAP_CONTRACTS/build/contracts`.

 This will create a `genesis.json`.